brianhigh/envh543/ex0618prob2d.md

 Jane Pouzou
 License: CC BY-SA 4.0

-This document offers a 2-D Monte Carlo probabilistic solution in R for the daily microbial exposure from drinking water consumption, swimming in surface water and shellfish consumption for [Example 6.18](images/ex0618.png) from pages 215-216 of:
+This document offers two 2-D Monte Carlo probabilistic solutions in R for the daily microbial exposure from drinking water consumption, swimming in surface water and shellfish consumption for [Example 6.18](images/ex0618.png) from pages 215-216 of:

 [Quantitative Microbial Risk Assessment, 2nd Edition](http://www.wiley.com/WileyCDA/WileyTitle/productCd-1118145291,subjectCd-CH20.html)
 by Charles N. Haas, Joan B. Rose, and Charles P. Gerba.
 (Wiley, 2014).

+The first solution is coded manually with functionality built into "base" R.

+The second solution uses the _mc2d_ package.

 ```r